yixinsun1216/epic_orientation/README.md

 ##### Configure Git

 There are many ways to make git a little more user friendly.
 I'll go through and detail how I configured my own git setup.
 Because every git commit needs to include both a name and e-mail, you can configure this on your local machine to automatically attach it to every commit you make.
-Don't worry if you don't quite understand what I'm saying, just type these into either Git Bash or Terminal, replacing in quotes with your personal information.
+Don't worry if you don't quite understand what I'm saying, just run these commands in either Git Bash or Terminal, replacing in quotes with your personal information.
 Use the email address you used to set up your github account.
 ```
 git config --global user.name "Your Name"
 git config --global user.email "username@gmail.com"